 Highlights on your morning tour of this gold rush town include Bonanza Creek, where the first gold strike was made, Robert Service's cabin and the SS Keno, the last sternwheeler to run between Dawson and Whitehorse.
 This afternoon you could 'strike it rich' at gold panning.

 A long day and well worth it as the scenery is overwhelming.
 Travel over the 'Top of the World Highway' and re-enter Alaska.
 Pass through the village of Chicken and along the Alaska Highway to view the Trans-Alaska Pipeline at Delta Junction.
 Evening arrival in Fairbanks, Alaska's second-largest city.

-Board the Sternwheeler Discovery for a leisurely cruise on the Chena and Tanana Rivers.
+Board the Sternwheeler Discovery for a leisurely cruise on the Chena River.
 Listen as the ship's guides discuss the region's wildlife, history and customs.
-This evening join an optional outing to Alaskaland, a pioneer theme park where there is a taste of just about everything in Alaska, where you will also have the chance to enjoy a delicious Alaska salmon bake.
+This evening why not join an optional outing to Alaskaland, a pioneer theme park where there is a taste of just about everything in Alaska?

 Board the world famous Alaska Railroad for a memorable journey through untamed wilderness.
 Sit back in comfort and enjoy spectacular scenery through wide windows.
 Be sure to take advantage of the domed roof car.
-Today's ride ends in Denali National Park, dominated by North America's highest peak, 20,320-foot Mount McKinley.
+Today's ride ends in Denali National Park, dominated by North America's highest peak, 20,320-feet Mount Denali (Formally McKinley).
 The afternoon is free.